Life

 Career

-Bilton is a former professional rugby player who has played at several top clubs, including London Irish, Newport and Swansea.
-Playing at second row, Gavin was unusually strong for a rugby player, even at a slender (by comparison!) playing weight of 120kg/264lb.
+Gavin’s rugby playing career saw him play at several top clubs, including London Irish, Newport and Swansea.
+A second row, Gavin was unusually strong for a rugby player, even at a slender (by comparison!) playing weight of 120kg/264lb.
 After 3 years in the Welsh Premiership, Gavin began to focus on gaining weight and strength and soon entered, and won, his first strongman contest.

 Best Title